Straw Bale Architecture for a sustainable future

-Straw bale walls are strong, durable, and highly fire-resistant.
+Straw Bale walls are strong, durable, and highly fire-resistant.
 They effectively shut-out environmental noise produced by traffic, freeways and other sources, resulting in quieter spaces in which to live and work.
 They have an equivalent Sound Transmission Rating (STC) of >50.

-Thick, plaster-finished straw bale walls are consistent with Mediterranean style buildings found up and down the Central Valley, history of the area, can be reminiscent of traditional “adobe” construction, or can be expressive of a range of other styles from the “organic” to the “ultra-modern”.
+Straw Bale Buildings have thick, plaster-finished straw bale walls are consistent with Mediterranean style buildings found up and down the Central Valley, history of the area, can be reminiscent of traditional “adobe” construction, or can be expressive of a range of other styles from the “organic” to the “ultra-modern”.

 UTILITY BILLS SLASHED.

-Highly energy-efficient straw bale walls provide an equivalent thermal resistance of R-40, more than twice the thermal insulation of standard construction and result in substantially lower heating and air conditioning bills.
+Straw Bale Architecture with highly energy-efficient straw bale walls provide an equivalent thermal resistance of R-40, more than twice the thermal insulation of standard construction and result in substantially lower heating and air conditioning bills.
 This, together with proper orientation of windows, a super-insulated and reflective “cool roof”, and a night air ventilation system result in utility bills which can be 50% less than conventional construction.
 The additional building mass provided by straw bale serves as a “thermal flywheel”, helping to reduce indoor temperature variation, improving the thermal comfort of occupants.